Clicky

 Samsung Reclaim: Eco-friendly, $50 Sprint QWERTY

-Posted by Mark Rollins Categories: Cell Phones, Handhelds
+Posted by Mark Rollins Categories: Smartphones, Handhelds,

-The Reclaim is the newest mobile phone from the company, and it’s all about being a bit more mindful of the environment.
+The Samsung Reclaim is the newest mobile phone from the company, and it’s all about being a bit more mindful of the environment.
 In fact, this is it’s main selling point, as Sprint claims that $2 from every sale will go to The Nature Conservancy’s Adopt an Acre program, but there is more to it than that.
 80% of the materials used to build the Reclaim are recyclable, and it’s the first 3G QWERTY device on Sprint to hit the magical $50 price point with contract.

 Other features include Bluetooth 2.0, 2 megapixel camera, and an integrated Web Browser.
 It will be available on August 16 from Sprint, Best Buy and The Shack, in colors of Earth Green and Ocean Blue, of course.